dentarg/auth0-blog/_posts/2017-10-03-sap-to-acquire-gigya-whats-next-for-identity-management.markdown

 ---
 layout: post
-title: "SAP To Buy Gigya: What's Next for Identity Management?"
+title: "SAP to Acquire Gigya: What's Next for Identity Management?"
 description: "Learn what features to assess when your IAM platform changes ownership."
 date: 2017-10-03 8:30
 category: Announcements